Andy Devine Avenue and 4th Street,

 Henry E. Lang opened Lang’s Theatre in the Lovin & Withers Building on Kingman’s Front Street (since renamed Andy Devine Avenue) in 1917.
 Lang had previously managed a theatre in the local Elks' Lodge, where movies had been shown at least as early as 1907.

 Lang made gradual improvements to his new theatre.
 The local newspaper reported on the new lobby and entrance that was built in 1920, featuring an arch “…finished in a white marble effect….” with gold trim, 70 electric lights, and display cases.
 A new cooling and heating system was installed at the same time, the total cost for the project exceeding $3,000.

-In 1921, the paper reported that, on a trip to Denver, Lang had seen several theaters with Wurlitzer Orchestrions, and he stated his intention to install one in his theater.
+In 1921, the paper reported that, on a trip to Denver, Lang had seen several theatres with Wurlitzer Orchestrions, and he stated his intention to install one in his theatre.